lutris/lutris/README.rst

 Here's what to expect from the future versions of lutris:

 * Integration with GOG and Humble Bundle
-* Integration with the TOSEC databse
+* Integration with the TOSEC database
 * Management of Personnal Game Archives (let you store your games files on private storage, allowing you to reinstall them on all your devices)
 * Game saves sync